Berkeley-CS61B/website-sp24/projects/proj1b/index.md

 We recommend using the `floorMod(int a, int b)` method from Java's built-in `Math` class to assist you in designing a circular approach.
-This method behaves like the Java `%` operator, but rounds the resulting quotient towards `0` instead of `-inf`.
+Whereas `a % b` might return negative numbers when a is negative, `floorMod(int a, int b)` always return non-negative numbers.
 In practice, this means that the output will have the same sign as the divisor.
 Here are a few examples using the `floorMod(int a, int b)` method: